Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges: Dieudonn e theory and prismatic -gauges

 \begin{definition}[Weak $F$-gauges] Let $R$ be a qrsp ring.
 The category of prismatic weak $F$-gauges over $R$ denoted as $F\text{-Gauge}^{\mathrm{w}}_{\Prism}(R)$ is the $\infty$-category of $(p,I)$-complete $\mathbb{Z}$-indexed filtered modules $\mathrm{Fil}^\bullet M$ over $\mathrm{Fil}^\bullet_{\mathrm{Nyg}}\Prism_R$ equipped with a $\mathrm{Fil}^\bullet_{\mathrm{Nyg}}\Prism_R$-linear map as before, the $\mathrm{Fil}^\bullet_{\mathrm{Nyg}} \Prism_R$-module structure on the right hand side is obtained by restriction of scalar and $M$ is the $(p,I)$-completed underlying object of $\mathrm{Fil}^\bullet M$.
 Note that the natural functor $F\text{-Gauge}^{\mathrm{}}_{\Prism}(R) \to F\text{-Gauge}^{\mathrm{w}}_{\Prism}(R)$ is fully faithful. \end{definition}{}

-\begin{remark} If $\Fil^\bullet M$ is a weak prismatic $F$-gauge over a qrsp ring $R$ such that $\Fil^n M$ stabilizes for $n \ll 0,$ then by passing to filtered colimits on both sides of the map we obtain a map If $\Fil^\bullet M$ is further assumed to be a prismatic $F$-gauge, then $\varphi_M$ is an isomorphism. \end{remark}{}
+\begin{remark} If $\Fil^\bullet M$ is a weak prismatic $F$-gauge over a qrsp ring $R$ such that $\Fil^n M$ stabilizes for $n \ll 0,$ then by passing to filtered colimits on both sides of the map we obtain a map If $\Fil^\bullet M$ is further assumed to be a dualizable prismatic $F$-gauge, then $\varphi_M$ is an isomorphism; the latter claim is obtained by passing to underlying objects of the filtered isomorphism in \cref{who1}, where the tensor product in the left can be computed in the non-completed sense by dualizability of $\Fil^\bullet M$. \end{remark}{}

-\begin{remark}[Canonical $t$-structures] We call a prismatic weak $F$-gauge as above effective if the underlying $\mathbb{Z}$-filtered object $\mathrm{Fil}^\bullet M$ has the property that the maps $\mathrm{Fil}^iM \to \mathrm{Fil}^{i-1} M$ are isomorphisms for $i \le 0.$ We note that the category of effective prismatic weak $F$-gauges (which is a stable $\infty$-category with all small limits and colimits) has the pleasant feature that it is canonically equipped with a $t$-structure, where an object is connective (resp. coconnective) if the underlying filtered module $\mathrm{Fil}^\bullet M$ has the property that $\mathrm{Fil}^i M$ is connective (resp. coconnective) for all $i \in \mathbb{Z}.$ \end{remark}
+\begin{construction}[Canonical $t$-structures] We call a prismatic weak $F$-gauge as above effective if the underlying $\mathbb{Z}$-filtered object $\mathrm{Fil}^\bullet M$ has the property that the maps $\mathrm{Fil}^iM \to \mathrm{Fil}^{i-1} M$ are isomorphisms for $i \le 0.$ We note that the category of effective prismatic weak $F$-gauges (which is a stable $\infty$-category with all small limits and colimits) has the pleasant feature that it is canonically equipped with a $t$-structure, where an object is connective (resp. coconnective) if the underlying filtered module $\mathrm{Fil}^\bullet M$ has the property that $\mathrm{Fil}^i M$ is connective (resp. coconnective) for all $i \in \mathbb{Z}.$ \end{construction}

 \begin{remark}[Gauges as filtered crystals on the quasisyntomic site] Suppose that $S$ is a quasisyntomic ring.
 In \cite{fg}, one defines the category of prismatic gauges over $S$ to be $D_{\mathrm{qc}}(\mathrm{Spf}(S)^{\mathrm{Nyg}}).$ We will explain how to think of them in the quasisyntomic site of $S.$ Let $(S)_{\mathrm{qrsp}}$ denote category of qrsp algebras over $S$ equipped with the quasisyntomic topology, which, by \cite[Lem.~4.27]{BMS2} forms a site (also see \cite[Variant.~4.33]{BMS2}).